obecto/perper/docs/protocol.md

 </details>

 The Perper Fabric Protocol is built on top of [Ignite's thin client protocol](https://ignite.apache.org/docs/2.12.0/thin-clients/getting-started-with-thin-clients) and [GRPC](https://grpc.io/).
-It uses specally-named caches to ensure different agents implementations can communicate with each other.
+It uses specially-named caches to ensure different agents implementations can communicate with each other.

 ## Versioning